termoose/irccloud/README.md

 - Find out how to change channel view with alt+Fn or something similar
 - Show operator/voice status in channel member list
 - Get and show fancy ANSI splash art, BitchX style!
 - Should we handle multiple servers?
 Does irccloud do this?
-How?
+How? (it kinda works)